 • Different sync methods: This software also provides you with "Two-Way Sync", "Real-Time Sync" and "Mirror Sync" methods.
 You can select them based on sync direction, frequency, or synced files in the destination folder.

 Both Sync Center and AOMEI Backupper can sync files, but they are different.
 If you want to sync network files to local drive, Sync Center is a great choice.
 But if you just want to sync local files for backup or use different storage device, the best free file sync software AOMEI Backupper will be better.
 More so, its schedule file sync provides you with up-to-date files

-It's suggested to install AOMEI Backupper on your computer after synchronization.
-It still a free backup software with various backup solutions to protect your computer and data on it, such as, system backup, disk backup, file backup, incremental & differential Backup, event triggers, USB plug in, create bootable media etc.
+It's suggested to keep AOMEI Backupper installed on your computer after synchronization.
+It is still a free backup software with various backup solutions to protect your computer and data on it, such as system backup, disk backup, file backup, incremental & differential Backup, event triggers, USB plug in, create bootable media, etc.

 If you create an AOMEI account, you are able to backup files to AOMEI Cloud.
 It offers you 1TB free storage for 15 days after you sign up for an AOMEI account.